Amnahalkhalil/Project-4-Evaluate-a-News-Article-with-NLP/readme.md

 1. Run `npm install` to install dependencies.
 2. Create a new `.env` file in the root of your project.
-3. Fill the .env file with your API keys like this: [ API key](https://newsapi.aylien.com/)
+3. Fill the .env file with your API keys like this: [ you can get API ID and key form Aylien](https://newsapi.aylien.com/)
 ```
 API_ID=**************************
 API_KEY=**************************